JaeYeonLee0621/SystemDesign-Interview/Chapter8_DistributedEmailService.md

 ## Dedicated IPs

 - Dedicated IP addresses for sending emails
-- Email providers are less liekly to accept emails from new IP addresses that have no history
+- Email providers are less liekly to accept emails from `new IP addresses that have no history`

 ## Classify emails

 - Send different categories of emails from different IP addresses

-ex) avoiding sending marketing and important emails from the same servers because it might make ISPs mark all emails as promotional
+ex) Avoiding sending marketing and important emails from the same servers because it might make ISPs mark all emails as promotional

 ## Warm-up email sending slowly

-- Warm-up new IP addresses to build a reputation with providers ex) According to Amazon Simple Email Service, it takes about 2 to 6 weeks to warm up a new IP address
+- Warm-up new IP addresses to build a reputation with providers

+ex) According to Amazon Simple Email Service, it takes about 2 to 6 weeks to warm up a new IP address

 - ISPs closly monitor the sending behavior from the new IP address

 ### +) Internet Service Provider (ISPs)